History of the National Hockey League on television: 1950s

-As previously mentioned, CBS covered the 1956–57 season on Saturday afternoons, starting on January 5.
+CBS covered the 1956–57 season on Saturday afternoons, starting on January 5.
 For the next three years, CBS continued airing games on Saturday afternoons starting on November 2, 1957, October 18, 1958, and January 9, 1960.

 1960s

 CTV's involvement with the NHL began in the season with a series of Wednesday-night regular season games.
 These were produced by the McLaren ad agency, which also produced the Saturday night Hockey Night in Canada games for the CBC.
 As was the case with the Saturday games, they were contests (usually at home) of the Montreal Canadiens, Toronto Maple Leafs, and after 1970, the Vancouver Canucks.
 CTV decided to pull out of midweek NHL coverage in 1975, opening the way for local TV stations in the three Canadian cities which had NHL clubs to carry mid-week telecasts of their hometown NHL clubs (also usually on Wednesday nights).

 The regional issues that caused the NHL's previous American television deal with CBS to be terminated were settled by the league's pending addition of six new teams, which expanded the league's reach nationwide and into lucrative markets in Pennsylvania and California (in addition to two other midwestern markets; NBC, however, would lose the broadcast rights before the six new teams would make it to play).
 In 1966, NBC became the first television network in the United States to air a national broadcast of a Stanley Cup Playoff game, providing coverage of four Sunday afternoon playoff games during the postseason in color.
 On April 10 and April 17, NBC aired semi-final games between the Chicago Black Hawks and the Detroit Red Wings.
-On April 24 and May 1, NBC aired Games 1 and 4 of the Stanley Cup Finals between the Montreal Canadiens and Detroit Red Wings.
+On April 24 and May 1, NBC aired games one and four of the Stanley Cup Final between the Montreal Canadiens and Detroit Red Wings.
 Win Elliot served as the play-by-play man while Bill Mazer served as the color commentator for the games.
 Most notably, the CBC followed suit the next year.
 NBC's Stanley Cup coverage preempted a sports anthology series called NBC Sports in Action, hosted by Jim Simpson and Bill Cullen, who were between-periods co-hosts for the Stanley Cup broadcasts.
-To accommodate NBC coverage, Game 1 of the 1966 Stanley Cup Finals was shifted to a Sunday afternoon, marking the first time ever that a National Hockey League game was played on a Sunday afternoon in Montreal.
+To accommodate NBC coverage, game one of the 1966 Stanley Cup Final was shifted to a Sunday afternoon, marking the first time ever that a National Hockey League game was played on a Sunday afternoon in Montreal.

-In the United States, the clinching game of the 1966 Stanley Cup Finals on the evening of Thursday, May 5 aired on RKO General's stations, such as WOR-TV in New York City and WHCT in Hartford, Connecticut.
+In the United States, the clinching game of the 1966 Stanley Cup Final on the evening of Thursday, May 5 aired on RKO General's stations, such as WOR-TV in New York City and WHCT in Hartford, Connecticut.
 Bob Wolff, who at the time did play-by-play for New York Rangers games seen on WOR, and Emile Francis provided commentary for RKO's coverage that night.